Victorian Railways S class: Spirit of Progress: 1937–1954

-From November 1937, the S class was assigned to haul the VR's luxurious all-steel, fully air-conditioned streamliner, the Spirit of Progress.
+From November 1937, the S class was assigned to haul the VR's luxurious, all-steel, fully air-conditioned streamliner, the Spirit of Progress.
 At the time, they were the only passenger locomotives on the VR with enough power to take the Spirits eleven-car trailing load of 544 LT unassisted over the 1 in 50 gradients between Melbourne and Albury.

-Preparations for the S class to haul the Spirit of Progress were made as early as February 1937, when S301 was fitted with a streamlined casing that dramatically altered its appearance, together with a long range tender with capacity for the 13000 impgal of water and 8.5 LT of coal necessary to enable the train to travel the entire 190.5 mi journey non-stop at an average speed of 50 mph northbound and 52 mph southbound.
+Preparations for the S class to haul the Spirit of Progress were made as early as February 1937, when S301 was fitted with streamlined cladding that dramatically altered its appearance, together with a long-range tender, with capacity for the 13000 impgal of water and 8.5 LT of coal which enabled the train to travel the entire 190.5 mi journey non-stop, at an average speed of 50 mph northbound and 52 mph southbound.
 S302 was similarly modified during August 1937.
-While initially painted wagon red, both streamlined locomotives were by November repainted in the royal blue and gold livery designed to seamlessly match the new Spirit of Progress carriages.
+While initially painted wagon red, by November both streamlined locomotives were repainted in the royal blue and gold livery, designed to match the new Spirit of Progress carriages.

-With their refurbishment for the Spirit of Progress, the locomotives were also named after prominent figures in early Victorian history:
+Along with their streamlining for the Spirit of Progress, the locomotives were also named after prominent figures in early Victorian history: